bagasapk/bagasapk/README.md

 - 👋 Hi, I’m @bagasapk.
 You can also find me @ Instagram, Linkedin with @bagasapk.
-- 👀 I’m interested in Music, Website Development especially Backend Dev., Organization, Teamwork.
+- 👀 I’m interested in Music, Website Development especially Frontend Dev., Organization, Teamwork.
-- 🌱 I’m currently learning to Connect 2 Frameworks with API.
+- 🌱 I’m currently learning React Unit Testing.
 - 💞️ I’m looking to collaborate on "Everything"
 - 📫 How to reach me?
 Find my social media or mail to Anugerahprima07@gmail.com